Hello and welcome again.

 celebration on a recent Saturday evening, I was sitting in the upstairs room at BKA Inner space Fivedock, along with a hundred and sixty or so other BKs.
 Another forty or so BKs were in the upstairs dining hall and more here and there: so I was there along

 Later, as I was having a cuppa, I was recalling the BKs thirty years in the heritage Ashfield building 'Indraprasth’,

 and my many suggestions that BKA might like to purchase a safer more serviceable property, given we used to seat a hundred BKs in a room that had council approval

 for twelve!
 The room was on the second storey, accessible only by a narrow attic stair, some of you may remember?
 Of course the BK culture then, as now, was not to talk to people 'outside'

 about such concerns.
 So none of us did.
 But then around 2000 the BKA chair( Charlie Hogg) and I did look at a number of alternate premises: the iconic old Leichhardt Post Office being one of them, one which I favoured: but management had a preference for something

 more residential at the time.

-So that 'Rakhi' night I was concerned that here at Fivedock there might be a repeat of the situation we had at Ashfield, because the number
+So on that 'Rakhi' night I was concerned that here at Fivedock it was a repeat of the situation we had at Ashfield, because the number of people

-of people upstairs in BKA Fivedock, seemed to me far too many for safety.
-I have some experience of council/insurance requirements from my reconstruction work at Wilton and elsewhere, and I was rather concerned for 200 people there at 'Rakhi',
+upstairs in BKA Fivedock, seemed to me far too many for safety.
+I have some experience of council/insurance requirements from my reconstruction work at Wilton and elsewhere, and I was rather concerned for 200 people there at 'Rakhi', which included

 So there you are dear friends.
 As always I am happy to meet and discuss any matters of mutual concern.